-CHATTANOOGA, Tenn. – After dropping both regular season matchups, the Wofford Terriers used a strong second half to surge past the College of Charleston Cougars, 77-67, and repeat as the Southern Conference Men's Basketball Tournament champions.
+CHATTANOOGA, TN - CHATTANOOGA, Tenn. – After dropping both regular season matchups, the Wofford Terriers used a strong second half to surge past the College of Charleston Cougars, 77-67, and repeat as the Southern Conference Men's Basketball Tournament champions.

 Wofford relied on clutch free throw shooting and accurate shooting from behind the arc in the second half to separate itself from the Cougars in a tightly contested game.
 After missing all five three-point shots in the first half, Wofford went a perfect 3-for-3 from long range the rest of the game.
 The Terriers also sank 57.1 percent (16-for-28) of his second half shots, including a stretch where they scored on seven straight possessions.